PandasThumb/pandasthumb.github.io/_posts/2021/2021-01-30-ID-experts-think-trees-cannot-be-reconstructed.md

 previously thought.
 <p>
 EN&amp;ST quotes the University of Oregon press release about the paper.
-It does get the issue wrong, talking about "flawa in how scientists build trees of life" and how there are limits on how scientists can "reconstruct evolution's path".
+It does get the issue wrong, talking about "flaws in how scientists build trees of life" and how there are limits on how scientists can "reconstruct evolution's path".
 But the "path" referred to is not the timetree itself -- it is the combinations of underlying birth and death rates of species that are compatibile with the correct tree.
 <p>
 <strong> Uncommon Descent chimes in </strong>